 One-sided limits Although there are other ways in which a function may fail to be continuous, the jump discontinuity of sgn(x) is the most common example.
-To describe such a jump at x = a, it is common to say that there would be a limit of f(x) if we approached a only through smaller values, and to introduce the notation refers to the limit of f(x) when a is approached only through larger values.
+To describe such a jump at x = a, it is common to say that there would be a limit of f(x) if we approached a only through smaller values, and to introduce the notation to have a name for the result.
+Similarly, refers to the limit of f(x) when a is approached only through larger values.
 Note that